SlimeVR/SlimeVR-Docs-Site/common-issues.md

 # Common Issues
 {:.no_toc}

 So something isn't working and you find yourself stuck, this page is here to give answers to common issues.
-If nothing here answers your question, please feel free to ask in the [#support-forum](https://discord.com/channels/817184208525983775/1025104406393405491) or the [#technical-support](https://discord.com/channels/817184208525983775/878727840118505533) on the [SlimeVR Discord](https://discord.gg/slimevr).
+If nothing here answers your question, please feel free to ask in the [#support-forum](https://discord.com/channels/817184208525983775/1025104406393405491) on the [SlimeVR Discord](https://discord.gg/slimevr).
 Make sure you mention all of the steps you have tried from here when asking for help.

 * TOC
 {:toc}